 - Understand the basics of C primitives, operators and expressions. - Gain knowledge about the different primitive and user defined data types. - Impart knowledge about the structural programming concepts.

 a.
-Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of complex engineering problems.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.